ooni/ooni.org/content/post/2024-imap-9-research-reports-southeast-asia/index.md

-[Internet Monitoring Action Project (iMAP)](https://imap.sinarproject.org/about) aims to establish regional and in-country networks that monitor network interference and restrictions to the freedom of expression online in 9 countries:
-Myanmar, Cambodia, Hong Kong (China), India, Indonesia, Malaysia, Philippines, Thailand, and Vietnam.
-[Sinar Project](https://sinarproject.org/) leads these efforts in collaboration with national digital rights [partners](https://imap.sinarproject.org/partners) in these countries.
+[Internet Monitoring Action Project (iMAP)](https://imap.sinarproject.org/about) aims to establish regional and in-country networks that monitor network interference and restrictions to the freedom of expression online in Southeast Asia and Hong Kong (China) in collaboration with national digital rights [partners](https://imap.sinarproject.org/partners) in these countries.